department-of-veterans-affairs/vets-website/content/pages/pension/aid-attendance-housebound.md

 - You are a patient in a nursing home due to the loss of mental or physical abilities related to a disability, **or**
 - Your eyesight is limited (even with glasses or contact lenses you have only 5/200 or less in both eyes; or concentric contraction of the visual field to 5 degrees or less)

-**You may qualify for housebound benefits** if you get a VA pension and you spend most of your time in your home because of a permanent disability (a disability that doesn’t go away).
+**You may qualify for Housebound benefits** if you get a VA pension and you spend most of your time in your home because of a permanent disability (a disability that doesn’t go away).

-**Note:** You can’t get Aid and Attendance benefits and housebound benefits at the same time.
+**Note:** You can’t get Aid and Attendance benefits and Housebound benefits at the same time.

 #### Who’s covered:
 - Qualified Veterans